Beth Golay (left) and Suzanne Perez

 We'll keep going.

 Mine is Blue Highways by William Least Heat Moon, alleged Osage.
 And what I like is Mustich says, "Pick up Blue Highways when you have the urge to read and nothing particular on the top of your list."
 So I might not get this one done.
-I don't know, we'll see.
-[LAUGHTER IN ROOM]
+I don't know, we'll see. [laughter in room]

 That's high praise.
 Read this if you have nothing else better to do.
 William Least Heat Moon.
 Didn't he write --